What is a retrograde pyelogram?

 Why might I need a retrograde pyelogram?

 You may need a retrograde pyelogram if your healthcare provider thinks something is blocking your kidneys or ureters.
+It is also used to identify a possible causes of blood in your urine.
 This may be a tumor, stone, blood clot, or narrowing (strictures).
 The test is also used to check the placement of a catheter or a ureteral stent.
-A stent is a hollow tube that lets urine pass around a block.
+A stent is a hollow tube that lets urine pass around a blockage.

-This test can be done even if you are allergic to contrast dye.
+This test can typically be done even if you are allergic to contrast dye.
 Only a small amount of the dye is absorbed by the body.
-This is unlike another more common test called an intravenous pyelogram.
 The test may also be done if you have poor kidney function.

 Your healthcare provider may have other reasons to recommend a retrograde pyelogram.